gattusailakshmi29/gattusailakshmi29/README.md

 </p>

 ### 👨‍💻 About Me
-I'm a  Software Developer based in  Asheville, NC, with a Master's in Computer & Information Sciences from  Western Illinois University.
+I'm a  Software Developer based in United States, with a Master's in Computer & Information Sciences from  Western Illinois University.
 I have experience working with AI-driven products, full-stack applications, and automation tools to improve software reliability, user experience, and efficiency.

 I'm passionate about learning new technologies and building solutions that solve real-world problems.